wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-with-test-data.md

 You should see statistics being published by your broker on the $SYS-topic.
 Keep MQTT-explorer running and proceed with the runtime configuration steps.

-## Ex.
-3 Runtime configuration steps for the wis2box
+## Runtime configuration steps for the wis2box

 1. Login to the wis2box-management container using the following command: